axelvaldez/radical-companies/_posts/2024/escape-from-freedom/2024-12-22-escape-from-freedom.markdown

   </div>

 <h1>Nonsense</h1>
- <p>We have to be in community.
-Being by ourselves can lead to spouting nonsense.</p>
+ <p>We have to be in community because being by ourselves can lead to spouting nonsense.</p>

 <div style="margin-bottom:1in; font-family: American Typewriter, serif; ">
  <span style="float:left; ">